 This week, 3-9 September 2017, is Migraine Awareness Week.
 It made us reflect on a call from an employer we had recently helped with a female employee.
 She was absent from work because of a migraine for the third time in a month.
 His reaction of “it’s only a headache” made us reflect on migraines and the reality for some people.

 Claiming to have a migraine is one of the most popular excuses for “pulling a sickie” from work.
 A recent YouGov poll of 2,105 people found 15% of workers who admitted to making up illness to get a day off work used migraine as their excuse.

 The fact that people fake migraines puts real sufferers in a difficult position.
 Some employees say they fear they won’t be believed if they phone in sick with a migraine.
-Statistics provided for Migraine Awareness Week show that 1 in 7 people are affected by migraine.
+Migraine Awareness Week statistics show that 1 in 7 people are affected by migraine.
 Migraine is the 6th highest cause worldwide of years lost due to disability.

 In the UK there are more people who suffer from migraine than with diabetes, epilepsy and asthma combined.
 Over 6 million people suffer with a resulting loss of over 25 million working days.
 An estimated cost to the economy of £2.25 billion each year.
 Migraine and chronic headache (49%) is the second most commonly reported cause of short term absence.

 Most people will suffer from headaches at some time during their lives.
 This can usually be resolved with simple painkillers, a short rest or something to eat.
 A migraine can be much more debilitating.

 The Effects on Migraine Sufferers